Top Online RN-to-MSN Nurse Practitioner Programs (2023-2024)

 Find NP Schools

-The top online RN-to-MSN nurse practitioner programs ranked here offer students several choices that take into account the cost, admissions flexibility, and the variety of the program options.
-RN-to-MSN or ADN bridge programs offer the opportunity for registered nurses (RNs) to move seamlessly from an associate degree in nursing (ADN), or in some cases a nursing diploma, to a master of science in nursing (MSN) degree.
+The top online RN-to-MSN nurse practitioner programs ranked here offer students several choices that consider the cost, admissions flexibility, and the variety of program options.
+RN-to-MSN or ADN bridge programs provide the opportunity for registered nurses (RNs) to move seamlessly from an associate degree in nursing (ADN), or in some cases a nursing diploma to a master of science in nursing (MSN) degree.

 Some schools allow students to earn both a BSN and an MSN degree along the way, while others move straight from the ADN level to the MSN degree.
 Certain nursing schools have also created an accelerated RN-to-MSN degree path for ADN-prepared RNs who also hold a non-nursing bachelor’s degree.

-RN-to-MSN programs offer the full range of nurse practitioner (NP) specializations, including: family nurse practitioner (FNP), pediatric acute care NP (PNP-AC), pediatric primary care NP (PNP-PC), neonatal NP (NNP), adult-gerontology acute care NP (AG-ACNP), adult-gerontology primary care NP (AG-PCNP), psychiatric-mental health NP (PMHNP), and women’s health NP (WHNP).
+Another critical advantage of earning an MSN degree is working in a specific field of nursing.
+RN-to-MSN programs offer the full range of nurse practitioner (NP) specializations, including family nurse practitioner (FNP), pediatric acute care NP (PNP-AC), pediatric primary care NP (PNP-PC), neonatal NP (NNP), adult-gerontology acute care NP (AG-ACNP), adult-gerontology primary care NP (AG-PCNP), psychiatric-mental health NP (PMHNP), and women’s health NP (WHNP).
 Registered nurses may also opt to pursue a non-NP advanced practice registered nurse (APRN) specialization such as nurse-midwifery (NM) or clinical nurse specialist (CNS).

 Those considering an RN-to MSN nurse practitioner program should seek out educational programs that are accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 For the avoidance of doubt, all of the programs listed in the table below, and across NPSchools.com, have such accreditation.